-FlightGear comes with a tool TerraSync which allows to fetch the Scenery as you fly, if you have a permanent Internet connection at your disposal.
-Create an empty 'working' directory for TerraSync, writable to the user and point FlightGear at this directory using the FG\SCENERY variable (as explained above).
+FlightGear is able to fetch the Scenery as you fly, if you have a permanent Internet connection at your disposal.
+Create an empty 'working' directory for TerraSync, writable to the user and point FlightGear at this directory using the FG_SCENERY variable (as explained above).
 Do not let TerraSync download Scenery into your pre-installed Scenery directory.